douglasgscofield/dispersalDiversity/README.md

 : Plot the list returned from the above test for evaluation

 `gammaContrastTest(tab.a, tab.b)`
-: Test whether there is a difference in the gamma diversity between two datasets
+: Test whether there is a difference in the &gamma; diversity between two datasets

 `gammaContrastTest.3(tab.a, tab.b, tab.c)`
-: Test whether there is a difference in the gamma diversity among three datasets
+: Test whether there is a difference in the &gamma; diversity among three datasets

 plotPairwiseMatrix.R